yupengtang/Daily-AI-Trend-Reporter/_posts/2025-07-29-real-papers-example.md

   messageDiv.innerHTML = `<strong>${sender === 'user' ?
 'You' : 'AI Assistant'}:</strong> ${text}`;
   messagesContainer.appendChild(messageDiv);
   messagesContainer.scrollTop = messagesContainer.scrollHeight;
 }

-function generateAIResponse(userMessage) {
-  // This would be replaced with actual API call to AI model const responses = [
-    "Based on today's research papers, I can help explain the key concepts and methodologies.
-What specific aspect would you like to know more about?", "That's an interesting question about the research!
-Let me analyze the relevant papers and provide you with detailed insights.", "I can see you're interested in the technical details.
-Let me break down the key findings from these studies for you.", "Great question!
-The research papers today cover several important areas in AI.
-Let me explain the connections and implications."
-  ];
-  return responses[Math.floor(Math.random() * responses.length)];
-}

 // Enter key support